Problem with Flash Player plugin has materialised Firefox 13.0

 - User Agent: Mozilla/5.0 (Windows NT 6.0; rv:13.0) Gecko/20100101 Firefox/13.0

 Firefox does not have a flash player built into it, so you've been using the Adobe one all along most likely.
 There are some issues with Flash right now (after their newest update).
 You can try to reset Firefox and see if that helps.
-Reset Firefox – easily fix most problems
+Refresh Firefox - reset add-ons and settings

 Yes, there certainly are issues with Flash right now.
 But no-one at Adobe has put out any notices, explanations, or apologies about this.
 I am using a VAIO with 4GB Ram and an Nvidia 230M card.
 For the last month videos have worked only by disabling hardware acceleration.
 Even then they are incredibly jerky.
 I have expert household management and the machine is fast, as is the wifi connexion.
 This really is not good enough.
 I appreciate this is not a Firefox problem, but it would be useful for Firefox users to be alerted before they start tinkering needlessly with their setup.